pamela-gutierrez/pamela-gutierrez/README.md

 🗺️&emsp;Fun fact:
 <br>
 I've lived in a bunch of "random" and beautiful places ranging from the Guatamalan jungle to inner-city Madrid to the Australian Outback.
-I love new challenges, be it cultural, creative or technical, and was inspired to become a coder by a childhood interest in carpentry; I loved the idea of seeing tangible progress after a hard day's work.
-But I wasn't great with hammers, and tablesaws are pretty scary, so I thought I'd try my hand at a different kind of building and I'm so glad I did.
-I may use a different tools these days but the satisfaction at the end of the day is one and the same!
+I love new challenges, be it cultural, creative or technical, and was inspired to become a coder by a childhood interest in carpentry.
+I know, it's a bit of a strange connection, but I've always loved the idea of seeing tangible progress after a hard day's work.
+Reality eventually struck, I wasn't great with hammers and tablesaws are pretty scary, so I thought I'd try my hand at a different kind of building and I'm so glad I did.
+I may use different tools these days but the satisfaction at the end of the day is one and the same!

 <!--
 **pamela-gutierrez/pamela-gutierrez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.